-With many countries opening businesses again amidst the COVID-19 crisis, hygiene in the workplace is becoming more and more crucial to the wellbeing of employees.
+With many countries opening businesses again amidst the COVID-19 crisis, hand hygiene in the workplace is becoming more and more crucial to the well-being of employees.
 Leaders in management positions must take extra steps in such times to avoid an outbreak in the workplace, ensuring the safety of their teams.

 There are a number of steps employers can take to help their teams avoid an outbreak of COVID-19, as well as other dangerous viruses, inside the office.